 Ideally you should only burn wood on a woodburning stove and this should be well seasoned with less than 20% moisture content.
 Treated wood, e.g wood that has been painted, creosoted and railway sleepers must not be burnt in your stove.
 These will release harmful pollutants into the atmosphere and could harm your stove.
-Unseasoned wood will have too high a moisture content and will mean you get far less heat out of the fuel but will also cause tar and creosote to build up inside the stove and the flue liner which could lead to a chimney fire - it will also decrease the efficiency of your stove and increase polution within the atmosphere.
-If buying wood from a petrol station etc, always ensure it has the Woodsure "Ready to burn" logo on as this guarantees it has less than 20% moisture content.
+Unseasoned wood will have too high a moisture content and will mean you get far less heat out of the fuel but will also cause tar and creosote to build up inside the stove and the flue liner which could lead to a chimney fire – it will also decrease the efficiency of your stove and increase pollution within the atmosphere.
+If buying wood from a petrol station etc, always ensure it has the Woodsure “Ready to burn” logo on as this guarantees it has less than 20% moisture content.
 Burning unseasoned wood is not good for the environment either – it has never been more important to ensure that you burn wood with less than 20% moisture content than now.

 If you have a multifuel stove, you can burn seasoned wood and smokeless fuels.
 Make sure that your smokeless fuel has less than 20% petroleum content with your fuel merchant before buying.
 A high pet coke content will overheat the internal components of your stove and wil cause premature damage.

 Modern stoves are not really designed to be an incinerator so it is best to recycle your rubbish rather than burn it on the stove.
 Paper and newspapers can be used to start lighting the fire but never put any plastic on the fire.